Hi there!

 When I got a scholarship to NYU's Tisch School of the Arts, I moved to Manhattan before I could talk myself out of it.
 I didn't know anyone.
 I didn't know the city.
 I just knew that I needed to be somewhere that took the question of how humans connect as seriously as I did.

 Tisch gave me a BFA in Acting.
 But more than that, it gave me a decade-long obsession with what happens in the space between people.
 The electricity of a room that's fully, collectively present.
 The way a shared laugh can dissolve the distance between strangers in an instant.
-The strange alchemy that turns a group of individuals into something that actually feels like a we.
+The strange alchemy that turns a group of individuals into something that actually feels like a "we."

 I became a yoga teacher after graduation — partly out of passion, partly out of broke-in-New-York practicality.
 I loved it.
 But I kept noticing something: yoga, for all its wisdom about the inner life, was a remarkably solitary practice.
 Everyone on their own mat, eyes closed, in their own world.
 I kept thinking: what if it didn't have to be?